 Financial and accounting systems are central to the success of associations, but they can also present a variety of challenges.
-The ongoing pandemic has exacerbated some of these challenges and in response, some associations are considering ways to streamline or automate aspects of their accounting function.

 1. Reducing or eliminating the need for paper documentation

 One of the most significant trends in accounting automation is reducing the need to physically handle documents and manually enter data.

 The accounts payable function — and specifically, online bill payment — is a good example of accounting automation in action.
 Although your bank can provide a partial solution to online bill payment, often the related documentation doesn’t automatically transfer to your own accounting software.
 More effective solutions tend to create their own lifecycle for bill management and payment.
 These solutions may feature automated approval processes and audit trails as they generate payments, and often sync directly with your accounting software.
 Staff in operating units can gain greater visibility into their own budgets, and drill down into specific payments whenever they need to.

 These solutions can also deliver significant benefits before, during, and following audits.
 Traditionally, accounting professionals needed to physically track down documents in disparate locations, provide them to the audit team, and refile them afterward.
 Inevitably, some documents would go missing, leading to frustration and errors.
 However, when accounting automation solutions are implemented, it’s potentially much easier to locate and share documents needed for audits — and eliminate the need to refile them.
 Another potential benefit is that you no longer need to dedicate space for document storage, whether onsite or elsewhere.

 2. Maintaining systems that talk to each other